|Introduction | Sustainability Factors | Content Categories | Format Descriptions | Contact|

 Here is some detail on the adoption of the Shapefile format by U.S. government agencies:

-Shapefiles are often distributed, e.g. through the National Atlas, as compressed packages that combine the related files and reduce download time.
-The USGS Digital Data Viewer: dlgv32 Pro and the related commercial software from Blue Marble Geographics, Global Mapper, can load directly Shapefiles distributed as compressed .tar.gz files.
+Shapefiles are often distributed as compressed packages that combine the related files and reduce download time.
+The USGS Digital Data Viewer: dlgv32 Pro a limited-feature version of commercial software Global Mapper, can load directly Shapefiles distributed as compressed .tar.gz files.

 ESRI introduced the Shapefile format as a part of ArcView GIS version 2 during the 1990s.
 The format was welcome because interest in simple geometric structures had grown during the 1990s as disk storage and hardware costs decreased and computational speed increased.
 At the same time, existing geographic information system (GIS) datasets were more readily available, and the work of GIS users was evolving from primarily data compilation activities to include data use, analysis, and data sharing.
 Shapefiles could be easily created from many GIS systems and, over time, shapefiles were widely adopted as a de facto standard.